A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: A probabilistic view on Theorem

-\end{rems} \begin{thm} Assume that Heuristic \ref{heu:ProbilityTauSurjective} is valid for the totally real field $K$, then with probability $1$ there are at most finitely many primes $p$ such that the conditions of Theorem \ref{thm:TauCriterion} is not satisfied for $K$ and $p$. \end{thm} \begin{proof} When we write $p$, we mean an odd prime unramified in $K/\QQ$, furthermore $\mathfrak{p}$ is an arbitrary prime of $K$ above $p$.
-By Proposition \ref{prop:BoundForExpectedValue} we have
+\end{rems} \begin{thm} Assume that Heuristic~\ref{heu:ProbilityTauSurjective} is valid for the totally real field $K$, then with probability $1$ there are at most finitely many primes $p$ such that the conditions of Theorem~\ref{thm:TauCriterion} are not satisfied for the pair $(K,p)$. \end{thm} \begin{proof} When we write $p$, we mean an odd prime unramified in $K/\QQ$, furthermore $\mathfrak{p}$ is an arbitrary prime of $K$ above $p$.
+By Proposition~\ref{prop:BoundForExpectedValue} we have for $f=f(\mathfrak{p}|p)$

 So by the Borel-Cantelli lemma, with probability $1$ there are only finitely many $p$ such that $\tau^{\mathfrak{p}}$ is not surjective.
-This finishes the proof. \end{proof} Since our numerical computations, which we present in section \ref{sec:StatisticsOnRank}, seem to align quite well with Heuristic \ref{heu:ProbilityTauSurjective}, we conjecture that the statement of Theorem \ref{thm:ProbabilisticProofOfGross} should hold true in general. \begin{conj} Let $K$ be a totally real number field of degree $n$.
-There exist at most finitely many primes $p$, unramified in $K/\QQ$ such that for no place $\mathfrak{p}$ above $\tau^{\mathfrak{p}}$ is surjective. \end{conj}
+This finishes the proof. \end{proof} Since our numerical computations, which we present in Section~\ref{sec:StatisticsOnRank}, seem to align quite well with Heuristic~\ref{heu:ProbilityTauSurjective}, we propose the following conjecture: \begin{conj} Let $K$ be a totally real number field of degree $n$.
+There exist at most finitely many primes $p$, unramified in $K/\QQ$ such that for no place $\mathfrak{p}$ above $\tau^{\mathfrak{p}}$ is surjective. \end{conj} \begin{rems} \begin{enumerate} \item This conjecture extends and implies a conjecture by Jaulent \cite{Jaulent2017}*{Conjecture 11}, which claims that for a totally real quadratic field, the number of primes $p$, for which $\widetilde{\mathcal{C}\ell}_K={T_p^{cycl}(K)}_\Gamma$ is non-trivial, is finite.
+In fact, if $p$ does not divide $h_K$ and $K_1/K$ has the $\mathbf{cl}_{[p]}$-Hilbert~90 property, then by Corollary~\ref{cor:Hilbert90OnFirstLevel} we have $\widetilde{\mathcal{C}\ell}_K=1$. \item In the same paper Jaulent computes the smallest primes $p$ for which the logarithmic class group $\widetilde{\mathcal{C}\ell}_K$ is non-trivial for certain quadratic imaginary fields (see Exemple 9).
+These agree with the smallest primes $p$, such that $\tau^{\mathfrak{p}}$ is not surjective, except in the case $K=\QQ(\sqrt{-31})$ and $p=2$, as here the contribution comes from the class group of $K$. \item Conjecture~\ref{conj:FailiureBound} implies that for $K$ totally real $\widetilde{\mathcal{C}\ell}_K=1$ for all but finitely many primes $p$, which is sometimes seen as a \lq\lq folklore conjecture\rq\rq. \end{enumerate} \end{rems}